Supply Chain Management

 Speedy delivery

-With adequate supply chain, a distributor can provide products to the customer with greater speed.
+With an adequate supply chain, a distributor can provide products to the customer with greater speed.

 Shortens the time to order